auth0-lab/mdl/README.md

   const trustedCerts = [fs.readFileSync('./caCert1.pem')/*, ... */];
   const verifier = new Verifier(trustedCerts);

+  let mdoc;

+  /** ... using a OID4VP handover: */
+  {
+    mdoc = await verifier
+      .usingEphemeralReaderKey(ephemeralReaderKey)
+      .usingSessionTranscriptForOID4VP(
+        mdocGeneratedNonce,    //
+        clientId,              // Parameters coming from
+        responseUri,           // the OID4VP transaction
+        verifierGeneratedNonce  //
+      )
+      .verify(encodedDeviceResponse);
+  }

+  /** ...
+OR ALTERNATIVELY using an "Annex A" transcript: */ {
-  const mdoc = await verifier.verify(encodedDeviceResponse, {
+    mdoc = await verifier
-    ephemeralReaderKey,
-    encodedSessionTranscript,
-  });
+      .usingEphemeralReaderKey(ephemeralReaderKey)
+      .usingSessionTranscriptForWebAPI(
+        encodedDeviceEngagement, // CBOR as received from the reader encodedReaderEngagement, // CBOR as sent to the reader encodedReaderPublicKey,  // as found in the ReaderEngagement )
+      .verify(encodedDeviceResponse);
+  }

-  //at this point the issuer and device signature are valids. inspect(mdoc);
+  //at this point the issuer and device signature are valid. inspect(mdoc);
 })();
 ```